-Sara is a not-for-profit assistant/consultant at Mkuyu Guiding School in Tanzania, where she periodically assists in teaching ecology, environmental ethics and English language.
-She is currently working on her Masters research thesis in collaboration with Mkuyu to investigate African environmentalism and more-than-human geographies at the bush school.
-This will involve engaging with post-Independence African worldviews that seek to both reconnect with pre-colonial ecological traditions and carve out fresh environmental identities for Tanzanian’s today.
+Sara is a not-for-profit geographer at Mkuyu Guiding School in Tanzania, where she periodically assists in teaching ecology, environmental ethics and English language.
+She is currently working on her research thesis in collaboration with Mkuyu to investigate African approaches to environmentalism and more-than-human geographies at the bush school.

-Coming from a conservation biology background, Sara has worked on a range of ecology projects, including her own undergraduate study of the invertebrate food-based population dynamics of platypuses, water rats, and water birds in mining catchment areas.
-She has also been involved in studies of Australian owls and desert bats, and elephant movements and conflict mitigation in Zambia.
+Coming from a conservation biology background, Sara has worked on a range of ecology projects, including her own undergraduate study of inverterbrate-specific trophic population dynamics of platypuses, water rats, and water birds in mining catchment areas.
+She has also been involved in studies of Australian birds and desert bats, and elephant movements and conflict mitigation in Zambia.

-At home in Australia, Sara works as a tutor and counsellor in between studying.
-She tutors university classes in the environmental humanities and indigenous-focussed resource management, and provides mentoring support to young people from mental health and refugee backgrounds, including facilitating nature-based activities as a way to overcome personal difficulties.
-She uses these skills to guide the Lioness Ladies Mentoring program at Mkuyu Guiding School.
+At home in Australia, Sara works as a geography teaching assistant, and counsellor.
+She tutors university classes in the environmental humanities and indigenous-focussed resource management, and provides mentoring support to young people from mental health and refugee backgrounds.
+She uses these skills to guide the Lioness Ladies Mentoring and Watoto Bush Club programs at Mkuyu Guiding School.